GAtwork/how-to-debian-package/README.md

 Pretend that the packaging directory is actually the root of the file system.
 Put the files of your program where they would be installed to on a system.

+* Note that the file is without the .sh extention

 ```
 mkdir myApp_1.0/usr
 mkdir myApp_1.0/usr/local